charlesdaniels/dotfiles/README.md

 of code required to get `git`, `curl`, and any other absolutely critical components setup.

-The `provision-user.sh` script has code to deect which platform it is running on.
+The `provision-user.sh` script has code to detect which platform it is running on.
 If `provision/platform/platformname/provision-user.include` exists, it is executed after 3rdparty script installation and overlay installation.

+### `provision-system.sh`

+The system provisioning script searches `provision/platform/platformname/provision-system.include` and runs that.
+It also does a small amount of configuration that is suitably cross-platform, but this isn't much sadly.

+#### Darwin/macOS Provisioning

+This mostly consists of installing homebrew, and the large number of homebrew packages I like to have installed.

+In the `packagelists` directory, there are a number of `.list` files.
+Each line of each file contains a `brew` command, which is executed as `brew $line`.
+This makes it easy to install things from casks, or to provide package-specific options as needed.